 Choose 6 hours in natural or physical science courses at the 200+ level.
 These courses are generally chosen from the following departments: ANA, BIO, CHE, PGY, PHA, PHY.

 Choose electives to lead to the minimum total of 120 hours required for graduation.

 In addition to the public health coursework, students will need to complete 30 hours of their UK Core requirements in order to graduate.
 For more information, please visit the UK Core Web site http://www.uky.edu/ukcore/.

 Total Minimum Hours Required for Degree = 120

 Health educators teach people about behaviors that promote wellness.
-They develop and implement strategies to improve the health of individuals and communities.
 Community health workers collect data and discuss health concerns with members of specific populations or communities.

 Source: Bureau of Labor Statistics | Click the link for more info.

 new jobs (average)

 Health educators and community health workers work in a variety of settings, including hospitals, nonprofit organizations, government, doctors’ offices, private businesses, and colleges.
 They generally work full time.